Can I change the name on my savings bonds to my grandson's name?

 Answer:

-The U.S. Treasury Department is hesitant to reissue savings bonds upon request.
-Because of the millions of bonds issued and the cost of reissuing them, your reissue request may be denied.
-Talk to your Banker.
+The U.S. Treasury Department is generally reluctant to reissue savings bonds.
+Due to the high volume of bonds and the associated costs, your request to change the name may be denied.
+It's advisable to consult with your banker for assistance.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.